 But why do house sales fall through exactly?
 The most common reasons are:

 And when we look back at previous years data, it looks like things are getting worse.
-Our YouGov study of Home Selling Pain Points back in 2018 found that at that time, one in five transactions failed to go through to completion.
+Our YouGov study of Home Selling Pain Points back in 2018 found that at that time, only one in five transactions failed to go through to completion.

 In all likelihood, yes you will be out of pocket if your house sale falls through.
 How much you’ll lose depends on where you are in the process.
 As time goes on, the losses can increase.